 - FDI Inflow:

-Gabon’s economic freedom score is 58.0, making its economy the 109th freest in the 2018 Index.
-Its overall score has decreased by 0.6 point, with lower scores for property rights, government integrity, and fiscal health offsetting improvements in investment freedom, government spending, and labor freedom.
-Gabon is ranked 13th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Gabon’s economic freedom score is 56.3, making its economy the 118th freest in the 2019 Index.
+Its overall score has decreased by 1.7 points, with sharp drops in fiscal health, trade freedom, and labor freedom outweighing modestly higher scores for judicial effectiveness and government integrity.
+Gabon is ranked 17th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.

 Gabon gained independence from France in 1960 and was ruled by Omar Bongo for more than 40 years until his son, Ali Bongo Ondimba, became president in 2009.
 Opposition leaders accused the Bongo family of electoral fraud to ensure dynastic succession.
-In 2011, Bongo’s Gabonese Democratic Party took 95 percent of the seats in parliamentary elections that were boycotted by the opposition.
-Bongo secured his second seven-year term in heavily disputed August 2016 elections.
+After Bongo secured his second seven-year term in disputed 2016 elections, the government cracked down on the political opposition.
+In 2018, the parliament passed constitutional changes that critics say centralized executive power.
 Despite abundant natural wealth, poor fiscal management and overreliance on oil have stifled the economy.
 Power cuts and water shortages are frequent.
-Due to the oil wealth of a few, Gabon has one of Africa’s highest average per capita incomes, but most Gabonese are poor.
+Gabon has one of Africa’s highest average per capita incomes, but oil wealth is held by few, and most Gabonese are poor.

 The top individual income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 21.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 22.6 percent of total output (GDP), and the budget balance has shifted from a surplus to a deficit.
-Public debt is equivalent to 62.0 percent of GDP.
+The overall tax burden equals 17.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 21.1 percent of the country’s output (GDP), and budget deficits have averaged 2.6 percent of GDP.
+Public debt is equivalent to 61.1 percent of GDP.

-Trade is significant for Gabon’s economy; the combined value of exports and imports equals 68 percent of GDP.
-The average applied tariff rate is 14.5 percent.
-Nontariff barriers impede some trade.
-Government openness to foreign investment is above average.
+The combined value of exports and imports is equal to 70.5 percent of GDP.
+The average applied tariff rate is 16.9 percent.
+As of June 30, 2018, according to the WTO, Gabon had two nontariff measures in force.
+The government screens foreign investment, and investment is discouraged by inefficient regulatory regimes.
 The underdeveloped financial sector remains state-controlled.
 Credit costs are high, and access to financing is scarce.
-The state-owned development bank controls long-term lending.